 Working with communities and landowenrs in Missouri, Clean Line has adopted suggested alterations to the line to help refine the project route, as well as bypass several residences.

 Clean Line held a round of these meetings in Kansas in January and February of 2013, inviting thousands of landowners that were in the planning corridor for the line.
 An estimated 2,200 people attended the meetings, according to Clean Line.
 Some of the primary concerns expressed by landowners at the meetings were the amount of property tax revenue that would come from the project, and the impact that the line would have on land--both for agricultural operations and wildlife habitats.
 Currently, similar meetings are beginning to occur in Missouri, and are planned for Illinois.

 For many, it's welcome news that Clean Line has agreed to work alongside the Nature Conservancy to find the most environmentally benign route available.
-This same group welcomes the 5,000 expected jobs and additional work for local businesses, including local contractors who will have an opportunity to participate in the construction process.
-For others, any power line is a cause for opposition.
+The 5,000 expected jobs and additional work for local businesses, including local contractors who will have an opportunity to participate in the construction process have also been welcomed by many communities.
+For others, the project is a cause for opposition.
 Businesses like Siemens, a wind turbine production company with a location in Hutchinson, will benefit greatly.
 As will local governments, who welcome the more than $1 million in property taxes paid over a forty year period for each mile the line crosses.
 It is also estimated that the project will create 500 operational jobs once it comes online in 2018.